 *this post may contain Amazon or other affiliate links

 When everyone around you at work is getting sick, there are some simple things you can do to boost your immune system and protect yourself.
-You don't have to be the person who catches everything that goes around any more.
+You don't have to be the person who catches everything that goes around any more!
 Common sense self-care, good hygiene, and a little herbal know-how will go a long way to help keep you and your family safe and healthy during cold and flu season.

-Consume foods that contain lots of antioxidants to protect your cells and prevent disease
+Consume foods that contain lots of antioxidants to protect your cells and prevent disease.

-Do everything you can to reduce stress
+Easier said than done, but do everything you can to reduce stress.

-If your workplace allows it, an essential oil diffuser will benefit everyone in your office.
+An essential oil diffuser will benefit everyone in your office.
 Certain essential oils are powerful germ killers, plus they smell pretty awesome and will give you a positive boost to your mood while disinfecting the atmosphere.
 You can use individual essential oils like eucalyptus, peppermint, lavender, sweet orange, lemon, rosemary, and tea tree, or you can create your own blend.
 Another option is to purchase a powerful essential oil blend called 4 Thieves, a potent combination of oils based on an old European recipe used during the Middle Ages.

 A simple wellness hack is to sprinkle a few drops of 4 Thieves essential oil, or a combination of peppermint and eucalyptus onto a paper towel or cotton hankie, hold it up to your nose, and breathe deeply.
 This will help open your sinuses if you're feeling the sniffles coming on.
 It will also help kill any germs that might have gotten into your nasal passages.